jhpyle/docassemble/_docs/docker.md

   memory-based limit is to restrictive, you can set `DAMAXCELERYWORKERS` to integer greater than or equal to 1.
 See the [`max celery processes`] configuration directive.
-* <a name="SERVERADMIN"></a>`SERVERADMIN`: If your **docassemble** web server generates an error, the error message will contain an e-mail address that the user can contact for help.
-This e-mail address defaults to `webmaster@localhost`.
-You can set this e-mail address by setting the `SERVERADMIN` environment variable to the e-mail address you want to use.
-See the [`server administrator email`] configuration directive.
 * <a name="POSTURLROOT"></a>`POSTURLROOT`: If users access
   **docassemble** at https://docassemble.example.com/da, set `POSTURLROOT` to `/da/`.
 The trailing slash is important.
 If users access